ThomasSilloway/Sleepy-AI-Army/poc-2-task-orchestrator/ai-docs/best_practices.md

 **9. Configuration & Constants:**

-*   **Avoid Hardcoded Absolute Paths:** Do not hardcode absolute file paths directly in constants or configuration files.
+*   **Avoid Hardcoded Absolute Paths:** Do not hardcode absolute file paths directly in constants, configuration files, or prompts.
 This hinders portability and maintainability.
-Instead, construct paths dynamically relative to the project structure (e.g., using `os.path.dirname(__file__)` and `os.path.join`) or use environment variables/configuration files for path settings.
+While dynamic path construction (e.g., using `os.path.dirname(__file__)` and `os.path.join`) is necessary, avoid embedding the *resulting absolute path* directly into prompts if possible; prefer passing such configuration via context or relative paths where feasible.